TISUnion/PrimeBackup/docs/config.md

 #### reuse_stat_unchanged_file

-When enabled, during backup creation, Prime Backup will try to directly reuse file information from the previous backup for files whose stat (size, mtime, mode, etc.) have not changed.
-No file hash checking will be done on these stat-unchanged files
+When enabled, during backup creation, Prime Backup will try to directly reuse files from the previous backup whose attributes (size, mtime, mode, etc.) have not changed.
+No file hash checking will be done on these attributes-unchanged files

+Prime Backup will check the following file attributes.
+Files with the exact same attributes will be considered unchanged:

+- File path
+- File size
+- File mode bits
+- File owner's UID and GID
+- File modification time (precision: microseconds)

 If you want the maximum possible backup creation speed, you can try enabling this option.
 However, this also introduces the potential risk of incomplete backups